PowerDNS/pdns/pdns/dnsdistdist/docs/guides/tls-sessions-management.rst

 Keys management in dnsdist
 --------------------------

+dnsdist supports both server's side (sessions) and client's side (tickets) resumption.

+Since server-side sessions cannot be shared between several instances, and pretty much all clients support tickets anyway, we do recommend disabling the sessions by passing ``numberOfStoredSessions=0`` to the :func:`addDOHLocal` (for DNS over HTTPS) and :func:`addTLSLocal` (for DNS over TLS) functions.

 By default, dnsdist will generate a new, random STEK at startup and rotate it every 12 hours.
 It will keep 5 keys in memory, with only the last one marked as active and used to encrypt new tickets while the remaining ones can still be used to decrypt existing tickets after a rotation.
 The rotation time and the number of keys to keep in memory can be configured via the ``numberOfTicketsKeys`` and ``ticketsKeysRotationDelay`` parameters of the :func:`addDOHLocal` (for DNS over HTTPS) and :func:`addTLSLocal` (for DNS over TLS) functions.

 It is also possible to manually request a STEK rotation using the :func:`getDOHFrontend` (DoH) and :func:`getTLSContext` (DoT) functions to retrieve the bind object, and calling its ``rotateTicketsKey`` method (:meth:`DOHFrontend.rotateTicketsKey`, :meth:`TLSContext.rotateTicketsKey`).

 The default settings should be fine for most deployments, but generating a random key for every dnsdist instance will not allow resuming the session from a different instance in a cluster.
-In that case it is possible to generate the STEK outside of dnsdist, write it to a file on a non-persistent storage, distribute it to all instances using something like rsync over SSH, and load that file from dnsdist.
+In that case it is possible to generate the STEK outside of dnsdist, write it to a file, distribute it to all instances using something like rsync over SSH, and load that file from dnsdist.
+Please remember that the STEK contains very sensitive data, and should be well-protected from access by unauthorized users.
+It means that special care should be taken to setting the right permissions on that file.

 For the OpenSSL provider (DoT, DoH), generating a random STEK in a file is a simple as getting 80 cryptographically secure random bytes and writing them to a file::